PAS Giannina F.C.: Supporters and nickname

 The team is well known for its passionate supporters, mainly from the city of Ioannina and the whole Epirus region.
 The first union was the fan club of square at 70s and 80s.
 A new fan club was founded on 1986.
 The name was the bulls (tavroi).
 The club was active until 2011.
 One more fan club was founded in the middle of 90s unofficial, Blue Vayeros.
 Officially it was founded on 2000.
 Apei rotan was founded on 2008 and they were active until 2015.
 Azzurra Familia was founded on 2013 and it was active for a short period.
 PAS Giannina fan club was founded on 2018.

-There were fan clubs in Athens like Los Toros Locos (2001-2009) or Thessaloniki (Blue Vayeros Salonica (2006-2011).
+There were fan clubs in Athens like Los Toros Locos (2001–2009) or Thessaloniki (Blue Vayeros Salonica (2006–2011).
 There are also groups in Greece or abroad.
 PAS Giannina was given the nickname Ajax of Epirus (Greek: Άγιαξ της Ηπείρου) in the 1970s, thanks to their impressive football style which was linked licentia poetica to the style of the famous Dutch club.

 Rivalries

 PAS Giannina fans feel deep antipathy towards the clubs from Athens: Olympiacos, Panathinaikos and AEK Athens.
 There is a rivalry with OFI Crete based on the events surrounding their 2001 playoffs.
-In contrast, derby matches against AE Larissa FC are competitive in the sporting sense but do not evoke the same feelings of enmity from PAS Giannina supporters.
+In contrast, derby matches against AEL are competitive in the sporting sense but do not evoke the same feelings of enmity from PAS Giannina supporters.
 The other important rivals are Panachaiki, Panetolikos, AO Kerkyra.
 In the past there were local derbies in Epirus.
-These were with Anagennisi Artas and PAS Preveza.
+These were with Anagennisi Arta and PAS Preveza.
 There was a rivalry with Panionios based on 1984 playout match.
 This rivalry has been increased since the summer of 2016, when Panionios was not granted a license by UEFA to compete in the Europa League following a claim by PAS Giannina.
 UEFA ruled that PAS Giannina take Panionios’ place in the 2016 2nd qualifying round of the Europa League.